CHOOSING YOUR DANCE SHOES

 Don’t throw your dance shoes into a plastic bag!
 The same applies to all bags made of non-breathable fabric, as it will cause your shoes to sweat and ultimately decay and smell.
 If you’re looking for a great shoe bag, check out our backpacks.
 It’s best to store your shoes in a dry location and leave them out overnight to air out.
 This is a good way to keep bacteria at bay.

 – Be gentle when you put on and remove your dance shoes.
-Only wear them in the dance studio, and not elsewhere, since the coarse ground can damage the soles.
-Suede leather in particular can’t withstand dirt, moisture and rough floors, so never wear this style outdoors.
+Only wear them in the dance studio, and not elsewhere.
+Suede leather is easily damaged on rough surfaces, and is only meant to be used on smooth floors.

 – For people who dance a lot, it’s good to have at least two pairs of dance shoes, if you can afford it.
 It gives each pair a refreshing break, plus different shoes work different muscles.